ALCALÁ 2nd

 - André M. de ROOS (University of Amsterdam, The Netherlands)

-The influence of size-dependent life history traits on the structure and
+The influence of size-dependent life history traits on the structure and dynamics of populations and communities

 - Lev GINZBURG (University of Stony Brook, USA)